nekoteoj/cse282-nutriomics-project/README.md

 # CSE 282 Final Project

-Solving combinatorial selection of nutrients to treat patients with low abundance microbes
+LHS: A Combinatorial optimization algorithm for nutrient treatment Recommendations in patients with low microbe abundances.

 ## Requirements